Microsoft launches updates to PowerApps and Flow

 Flow is also getting better support for workflows that touch multiple team members.
 You were already able to share and maintain a flow with multiple people (this feature is now out of beta and generally available), but this update also adds sharable buttons that allow you to trigger a workflow for the Flow mobile apps and Microsoft Dynamics 365.
 In addition, Flow is getting support for instant actions based on button shortcuts that can appear on your phone’s home screen (with Android support launching today and iOS support coming “soon”).

 As for PowerApps, this update adds better support for SharePoint lists. allows users to integrate their apps into Power BI dashboards and now features support for contextual in-app push notifications.
-In addition, the service is adding support for more datas sources, bringing the current number to over 100 integrations.
+In addition, the service is adding support for more data sources, bringing the current number to over 100 integrations.

 PowerApps is also adding a tighter integration with Azure Functions, Microsoft’s “serverless” computing service that allows you to kick off more complex integrations and manipulate data from various sources.